dominictarr/scuttlebutt/README.markdown

 crashes before the histroy has been written then some data will be lost /*this is where link to module for that will go*/)

+use you may use [kv](https://github.com/dominictarr/kv) to get streams to local storage.

 ## API

 ### Scuttlebutt#histroy(sources)